Want to save hundreds — even thousands — on your business energy bills? Find out how to switch business energy in our step-by-step guide.

 Because the commission is paid via the supplier, it is common for businesses to think that they their broker works for free.
 This is not the case, so be sure to find out what your broker’s commission rate is.

-Comparing and confirming your business energy switch
+Step 4: Confirm your business energy switch

 The broker should be able to answer your questions and apply their expertise, but it’s ultimately your decision —make sure you ask questions and understand all aspects of the tariff before committing.